Our employment team are highly experienced in advising employees on settlement agreements, and normally undertake a number of these cases every week.

 What is a settlement agreement?

-Settlement agreements are usually proposed by the employer as a way to prevent further or future legal action being taken by an employee.
-Before entering into an agreement of this kind, there are some important points to consider:
+Settlement agreements are usually proposed by the employer as a way to prevent legal action being taken by an employee.
+Before entering into a settlement agreement, there are some important points to consider:

 - They are voluntary

 - They can be offered at any stage of an employment relationship

 - They are legally binding contracts that waive an individual’s rights to make a claim covered by the agreement to an employment tribunal or court

 - Be specific and cover all parts of the dispute

 - Define exactly the terms you and your employer agreed to

 - They usually include some form of payment to the employee and may often include a reference.

 It’s important to note that once a valid agreement has been signed, the employee will be unable to make an employment tribunal claim about any type of claim which is listed in the agreement.
 Therefore if a dispute arose in the future, and is featured on the settlement agreement, the employee would not be able to take legal action.
 Usually, employers include a clause agreeing to pay a contribution towards your legal costs.
 The amount of such contribution is usually negotiable, and we use our best efforts to recover as many costs as possible from the employer.
 The employer’s contribution will usually be sufficient if it is signed off without any amendments.

 Many times employees are agreeable to the offer within their settlement agreement and decide to take it without reservation.
 However, this is not always the case.